Traveling with children can be a delight and a

 traveling internationally, check with your doctor to see if your child might

-need additional vaccines, and make sure your child is up-to-date on
+need additional vaccines or preventive medications, and make sure your child is up-to-date on

 routine vaccinations.
 Bring mosquito protection in countries where